saqanj/Contacts-Application/README.md

     - ContactsApp
   - Sample Program Output:
     - Included as "SampleOutput.txt".
 If the program is launched from the main, an identical output can be produced in the console.
 The .txt file tests all cases addressed in the program for managaing the contact directory.
+Sample data of        randomly chosen Artemis astronauts is used in this sample output.
 - VERSION: 1.0.0
 - PS: Source code is located under "Project2/src" directory!